Tenet: Plot

 To un-invert, the Protagonist travels further back in time to the Oslo freeport, fights his past self, and enters the turnstile, followed by Neil and Kat.
 Later in Oslo, Priya tells him Sator now has all nine pieces of the Algorithm, a device future antagonists need to invert the entropy of the world to destroy its past.
 Priya planned for Sator to get the artifact to reveal the other eight pieces in preparing his dead drop.
 Recalling an earlier conversation with Michael Crosby, he realizes it is a nuclear hypocenter detonated on the 14th in Sator's hometown, the closed city of Stalsk-12.

 On a Tenet ship traveling back to the 14th, Kat reveals Sator has terminal cancer and is omnicidal.
-They surmise that after the Kyiv opera house siege on the 14th, Sator returns to a family vacation in Vietnam to commit suicide, sending the dead drop coordinates to the future via a dead man's switch.
+They surmise that after the Kyiv opera house siege on the 14th, Sator returns to a family vacation in Vietnam to take his own life, sending the dead drop coordinates to the future via a dead man's switch.

 Arriving at the 14th, Kat poses as her past self in Vietnam as the Tenet forces in Stalsk-12 try to recover the Algorithm.
-They use a "temporal" pincer movement, with inverted and non-inverted troops creating a diversion so the Protagonist and Ives can steal the Algorithm before detonation.
+They use a "temporal" pincer movement—inverted and non-inverted troops create a diversion so the Protagonist and Ives can steal the Algorithm before detonation.
 Sator's henchman, Volkov, traps them in the hypocenter.
 Calling from Vietnam, Sator explains the antagonists are trying to prevent catastrophes due to climate change.
 As Volkov is about to execute the Protagonist, an inverted soldier with an orange trinket appears and sacrifices himself, enabling the Protagonist and Ives to escape with the Algorithm.
 The hypocenter detonates in Stalsk-12 just as Kat kills Sator in Vietnam.

 In Stalsk-12, the Protagonist, Neil, and Ives arrange to separate and hide pieces of the Algorithm.
 The Protagonist notices the orange trinket on Neil's bag.
 Neil reveals that he was recruited in his past by a future Protagonist and that Neil has known him for a long time.
-He leaves them his piece of the algorithm to invert and go back in time where he sacrifices himself in the hypocenter.
+Neil leaves them his piece of the Algorithm as he inverts to return to where he sacrifices himself in the hypocenter.
 Later, in London, Priya plans to kill Kat to maintain the secrecy of Tenet.
 Having realized that he is Tenet's creator, the Protagonist kills Priya and watches Kat leave with her son.

 Cast

-Also appearing are Jefferson Hall, the "Well-Dressed Man", who the Protagonist tries to extract at the opera house; Andrew Howard as the Driver who sabotages the CIA's Kyiv operation and tortures the Protagonist; Wes Chatham as SWAT 3, a member of the Protagonist's covert CIA team in Kyiv; Denzil Smith as Sanjay Singh, Priya's husband; Jeremy Theobald as the steward at the Reform Club; Laurie Shepherd as Max, Kat and Sator's son; Jack Cutmore-Scott as Klaus, an employee of security firm Rotas at the freeport in Oslo; Josh Stewart as the voice of a Tenet agent in Mumbai; and Sean Avery as the lead soldier on the Red Team.
+Also appearing are Jefferson Hall, the "Well-Dressed Man", whom the Protagonist tries to extract at the opera house; Andrew Howard as the Driver who sabotages the CIA's Kyiv operation and tortures the Protagonist; Wes Chatham as SWAT 3, a member of the Protagonist's covert CIA team in Kyiv; Denzil Smith as Sanjay Singh, Priya's husband; Jeremy Theobald as the steward at the Reform Club; Laurie Shepherd as Max, Kat and Sator's son; Jack Cutmore-Scott as Klaus, an employee of security firm Rotas at the freeport in Oslo; Josh Stewart as the voice of a Tenet agent in Mumbai; and Sean Avery as the lead soldier on the Red Team.